-The Government of British Columbia's Building and Safety Policy Branch is responsible for the British Columbia Building Code.
+The Government of British Columbia's Building and Safety Standards Branch is responsible for the British Columbia Building Code.
 The BC Building Code is based on the model National Building Code and is adopted by the province with changes and modifications specific to British Columbia.
 The BC Building Code document is revised and updated in conjunction with the National Building Code.

 The 2012 BC Building Code came into effect on December 20, 2012, replacing the 2006 BC Building Code.
 One of the major changes include new lateral load (seismic/earthquake) design requirements for residential home construction (view the Illustrated Guide for Seismic Design of Houses).

-The Building and Safety Policy Branch provides a number of materials related to the BC Building Code including: information on the new objective based format, where to obtain a copy of the Building Code, Errata and Revisions, Letters of Assurance, as well as other resources.
+The Building and Safety Standards Branch provides a number of materials related to the BC Building Code including: information on the new objective based format, where to obtain a copy of the Building Code, Errata and Revisions, Letters of Assurance, as well as other resources.

 How do I obtain a copy of the BC Building Code?

 Copies of the 2012 BC Building Code can be purchased from Crown Publications, including other codes that are applicable to British Columbia.

 The Code publications are also available from booksellers throughout British Columbia, or a special order request may be made at your local bookseller to obtain a copy of the BC Building Code.
 Reference copies of the BC Building Codes and other regulations may also be available at your local public library.
 Ensure that you are purchasing the Code that is currently in effect and applicable to the jurisdiction in which you are building.
 If you are uncertain which Code applies, check with the city or municipality for advice.